Meklad/esmart-/README.md

 #### Note: When you run the unit test the ".env.testing" will contain the environment associated with the unit test.

 ### Important Note:
-- In addition, I installed GitHub workflow to build and test the code for CD/CI.
+- In addition, I installed GitHub workflow to build and test the code for CD/CI, and you can check the log from actions tab.